-He was a partner in the firm he founded with and Howard Edwards called Cox & Edwards of Old Cavendish Street, London.
-Reginald would join this firm as well as the Lodge and the Regiment.
-Harold would be killed in the War with the Regiment.
+He was a partner in the firm he founded with Howard Edwards called Cox & Edwards of Old Cavendish Street, London.
+He was also Vice President of the Silk Association of Great Britain & Ireland.